Wuxia vs. Xianxia vs. Western Fantasy: The Ultimate guide (2025)

 Actually, there’s a lot more than just that.
 But I’m getting ahead of myself.

 But what exactly is wuxia?
 How is it different from xianxia?
-And how does it compare with western fantasy?
+And how does it compare with Western fantasy?

-In this ultimate guide, I’ll break down the origins, themes, tropes, storytelling styles so you’ll know the difference between these genres (and impress your friends).
+In this ultimate guide, I’ll break down the origins, themes, tropes, and storytelling styles so you’ll know the difference between these genres (and impress your friends).
 I’ll even throw in some recommendations so you can discover which ones might fit your tastes as a reader.

 Yes, this is a perfectly fine place to have a duel.
 (Source: Crouching Tiger, Hidden Dragon)